Schmorbonium/ECE-4710/docs/markdown/peerReview.md

 ## FeedBack
 - See ALU feedback
     - *Resolved*
-- Power Lines Severely UnderRated for max expected current
-  - 64 LEDs@20mA + STM@~150mA -> max 3.1 A. given our copper thickness (1 oz/in^2).
+- Power Lines Severely UnderRated for max expected current.
+64 LEDs@20mA + STM@~150mA -> max 3.1 A. given our copper thickness (1 oz/in^2).
 According to [This Calculator](https://www.7pcb.com/trace-width-calculator) Your min Power Rail width should be 1125.5 mil, your closer to 4 or 5, These traces would not live long :(
+    - *Awaiting second round of review*
+    - Checking with the linked calculator, and 4 other calculators, I get that the peak current here is 1.43A, which has a minimum trace width requirement of 19.4 mil, which was rounded up to 24 mil.
+The majority of the 5V traces have been converted, aside from a pair of small branches off the main trace that only feed a few LEDs.
 ## Order Prep Checklist
 - [x] Ground planes on top and bottom
 - [x] Identifier label for which board and which version